 Some musicians' costs vary depending on the type of event.
-For example, Scotty Paulk of Austell, Georgia, charges $50 an hour to perform at restaurants but $100 an hour for private parties and weddings.
+For example, Scotty Paulk of Austell, Georgia, charges $50 per hour to perform at restaurants but $100 per hour for private parties and weddings.
 MarkOHarps of Arlington, Virginia, charges $100 for a small 45-minute dinner party and up to $350 for a large wedding and reception.

 Members of the American Federation of Musicians union have defined minimum rates.
-While this may be a more expensive route than nonunion options, you will likely enjoy a highly professional experience.
+While this may cost you more than hiring nonunion performers, you will likely enjoy a highly professional experience.

-Some musicians charge travel fees to attend events that are relatively far from where they live and typically work.
+Traveling to and from your party or event requires time on the part of the solo musician.
+To account for the cost this incurs, some musicians charge travel fees for events that are relatively far from where they live and work.
 For example, Aaron Copenhagen of Acoustic Guitar for All Occasions in Burbank, California, charges an initial flat fee for a set number of hours but adjusts that based on travel expenses and the gear needed to perform the job.
 He also charges by the hour for overtime.
 The Ocdamia Strings of Anaheim, California, sends musicians free to events within Orange County and Los Angeles County but charges $1 per mile in excess of 20 miles from Anaheim.

-Some musicians require a deposit upfront to secure their services.
+Some musicians require a deposit upfront to secure their services, which protects both the client and the performer.
+For the performer it means the client is less likely to double-book musicians for the event and cancel one of the performers at the last minute.
+For the client, a deposit makes the performer less likely to book a more lucrative gig and leave the client scrambling for a replacement.
 For example, The Ocdamia Strings requires a signed contract and a 25 percent deposit to book a date and time.
-The remaining balance is due on the day of the event before the performance.
+The remaining balance is due on the day of the event, before the performance.